-How Can You Benefit From A Tenant Renewing Their Lease
+How Can You Benefit From A Tenant Renewing Their Lease in 2022

 Every landlord wishes for their tenants to stay.
 No landlord is fond of looking for new tenants every year.
 Most landlords try to maintain good terms with their tenants in the hope that the tenants will request the landlord for a lease renewal.
 There are numerous ways in which a landlord can benefit from a tenant renewing their lease.
 Let’s have a look at them below.

 Finding new tenants for your property is not an easy job.
 Every time you’ve to look for new tenants, you’ve to run extensive background checks to ensure they’re the right people to hand your property over to.
 Even before you find a suitable tenant, you’ve to post new ads, show around your property to potential tenants, work on new lease agreements, and form a bond with the new tenants from scratch.
 Finding new tenants for your property does not just sound too much work but is truly time consuming and hectic.

 The process of finding new tenants isn’t just tiresome but costs a pretty decent amount too.
 Having a vacant property is associated with marketing costs and holding costs.
 Holding costs can leave a significant impact on you as a homeowner.
 It means you lose the rent for every month for which your property stays vacant, and you still have to pay your property taxes, utility bills, and mortgage despite the fact your property is vacant.
 Marketing costs include the cost that goes into getting your ads printed in hardcopy and publishing ads online.
 You might also have to hire a San Diego property management company to help you find a suitable tenant for your property.

 If your existing tenant renews their lease, you can save all these costs!